Surfer is a content optimization and analysis platform that helps you create high-ranking blog posts and articles.

 Fortunately, asking a question to their support is easy: they have a little Intercom chat button at the bottom of every page.

-I noticed this data point in their content editor.
-But there wasn’t a tooltip or explanation.
+I noticed this data point in their Content Editor.

 So here’s exactly what I asked: